Thomas Piketty's Capital in the Twenty-First Century: A Critique Roundtable

 AM: Yassamine, what was your view of the book?

-YM: I think there is a degree of dishonesty in choosing the title, because on the one hand Piketty claims he hasn’t read Marx’s Capital on the other hand he attempts to dismiss Marx’s work, makes sweeping statements about Marxism, some of which Hillel just mentioned, and yet the choice of the title is a deliberate attempt at comparing his work with Marx’s Capital!
+YM: I think there is a degree of dishonesty in choosing the title, because on the one hand Piketty claims he hasn’t read Marx’s Capital and on the other hand he attempts to dismiss Marx’s work, makes sweeping statements about Marxism, some of which Hillel just mentioned, and yet the choice of the title is a deliberate attempt at comparing his work with Marx’s Capital!
 However if we are dealing with the book itself, the one positive thing that one can say about it is that it destroys the idea, held over the last 30 years, that free market capitalism benefits the world, that capitalism always secures liberty and freedom.
 In many ways Piketty’s statistics and his commentary prove that free market capitalism, far from creating liberties and freedom, has created oligarchs.
 That current levels of inequality are now threatening consumption, endangering national growth and therefore the very existence of capitalism is under threat.

 Having said that, he then tries to find ways of saving capitalism, he does not envisage any other form of production and in that respect he is totally against Marxist traditions, a point he emphasises whenever he can.
 His concerns about the problems caused by inequality, the dangers it represents for the future of capitalism, have been picked up by a number of other individuals and international organisations: the World Bank, Oxfam, by sections of the capitalist class who gathered in Davos in late January.
 We hear the European Central Bank calling for quantitative easing, Obama is talking of the need for higher taxation to get the economy moving and so on.
 Piketty’s concept, which to some extent he has picked up from the popular movements—Occupy and so forth—deals with inequality of wealth rather than capital and this determines his reformist solution instead of dealing with the principal contradictions of capital, and because he is so clear about the desire to save capitalism from itself, the book has resonated beyond the usual Keynesians, neo-Keynesians and so on, it has supporters amongst owners of major capital as well as commentators who are keen to save capital.
-The arguments are clear, this section of capital believes that that the levels of austerity and inequality that we are facing is reducing the basic power of consumption, producing stagnation, and as a result of that capitalism is in trouble.
+The arguments are clear, this section of capital believes that the levels of austerity and inequality that we are facing is reducing the basic power of consumption, producing stagnation, and as a result of that capitalism is in trouble.
 So, if you like, I don’t disagree with the statistics, and it is very useful that he has collected this information, however the book confuses cause with result, inequality in wealth is a consequence of capitalist exploitation, a consequence of extracting surplus value.
-His attempt at ignoring the social relations of capital fail, but having said all this, the popularity of the book does tell us something about the controversy facing finance capital.
+His attempt at ignoring the social relations of capital fails, but having said all this, the popularity of the book does tell us something about the controversy facing finance capital.
 Certainly the language of sections of the bourgeoisie, well beyond the traditional social democrat and supporters of Keynesianism has changed.

 AM: Thanks.
 Peter, would you like to add anything to that?